shrinu-kushagra/practice/README.md

 # Practice
-This repo is to practice contirbuting to others repo using termux.
+This repo is to practice contirbuting to others repo using Ubuntu on WSL.